stevendeporre123/quest-app/DEPLOYMENT.md

 - Docker Engine and Docker Compose v2 on the EC2 host.
 - Existing Traefik container that exposes the external network named `traefik` (create it once using `docker network create traefik`).
-- `.env` file in the project root that contains the same secrets the app uses locally (OpenAI keys, etc.).
+- Access to the secrets the app needs (OpenAI keys, etc.).
+You can either keep them in a local `.env` file when running `docker compose` yourself or inject them through your orchestrator (Portainer, ECS, ...).

 ## 2. Build the image